latticexyz/mud/.changeset/lemon-numbers-design.md

 "@latticexyz/store-sync": patch
 ---

-Added boolean array column types for the Postgres decoded indexer.
+Moved boolean array types to use array column types (instead of JSON columns) for the Postgres decoded indexer